Shiv Sena's culture in Maharashtra is same as RJD's in Bihar: Sushil Modi

 Maharashtra: The numbers and how many from NCP would BJP need for majority

 Bihar Deputy Chief Minister came up today with a statement regarding the political turmoil that was taking place in Maharashtra since the result of the 2019 state Assembly polls were declared.
 Sushil Modi lashed out Shiv Sena saying, "Like there are ruffians & goons in RJD, it is the same in Shiv Sena.
-No government can run for long with a party like Shiv Sena, people in Nationalist Congress Party knew this."
+No government can run for long with a party like Shiv Sena, people in the Nationalist Congress Party knew this."

 Earlier, similar has happened in Karnataka.
 The elections in 2004 were completed and no party had the mandate to form the government in Karnataka.
 The JD(S) and Congress came together to form the government with N Dharma Singh as the Chief Minister.

 However, two years later in 2006, there was a major twist to the tale.
 H D Kumaraswamy pulled out several MLAs of the JD(S) and announced that he would be forming the government with the BJP.
-He became the CM, while BS Yeddyurappa, his deputy.
+He became the CM, while B S Yeddyurappa, his deputy.

 Bihar Deputy CM further added.
 "I am waiting for Shiv Sena's Chanakya Sanjay Raut's tweet."